westerndigitalcorporation/sweet-b/README.md

 `SB_SW_SECP256K1_SUPPORT` to 0.
 If you have a little more program memory available, you may want to set `SB_UNROLL` to a value between 1 and 3 (inclusive); on Cortex-M4, `SB_UNROLL=2` provides the best balance between size and speed.

-Sweet B will also attempt to detect ARM processors which support DSP extensions and use the `UMAAL` instruction for multiplication; see [`sb_fe.c`](src/sb_fe.c) if this autodetection does not work for you.
+If you have ARM support for your processor (see [`sb_fe_armv7.s`](src/sb_fe_armv7.s) for an example of this); define `SB_FE_ASM` to 1 when compiling the code, and supply a separate ARM assembly implementation for the core field-element arithmetic routines listed in [`sb_fe.h`](src/sb_fe.h) as being supported by assembly.
+The supplied example implementation targets 32-bit ARM Thumb processors with DSP extensions; examples of this include the Cortex-M4, M7, and A5.

 [CMake](https://cmake.org/) build support is provided; to use it, create a directory for your build, run `cmake` with the path to the Sweet B sources, and